 JOHN DANKOSKY: Cathy, how about you very quickly?

 CATHY OLKIN: I am so excited to work with our partners and build a spacecraft and explore these new worlds.
 So the whole process is exciting to me.

-JOHN DANKOWSKY: You guys sound pretty pumped up about this.
+JOHN DANKOSKY: You guys sound pretty pumped up about this.
 Cathy Olkin, deputy principal investigator of NASA’s Lucy mission is also a planetary scientist at the Southwest Research Institute in Boulder, Colorado.
 Thank you, Cathy.
 Thanks also to Lindy Elkins-Tanton, the principal investigator of NASA’s Psyche mission and also director of the School of Earth and Space Exploration at Arizona State University in Tempe.
 Thank you so much, Lindy.